orange-org/orange/README.md

 - Organize imports
 - Write a cross-platform solution for copying `vendor/bitcoind` to `dist/`
 - Handle error when `bitcoind` is already running
+- Look into using HTTPS for RPC calls